avinashok/dev-cookbook/README.md

 - `kubectl apply -f manifest-file-name.yaml` - Apply changes made in the yaml file and recreate the pods based on it.
 - `kubectl port-forward <resource-you-want-to-forward-a-port-to> 4200:4200 -n <name-space>` - For port-forwarding.
 - `kubectl get secret` - List the secrets available
-- `kubeclt describe secret` - To get all details of the namespace including the token.
+- `kubectl describe secret` - To get all details of the namespace including the token.
+- `kubectl config get-contexts` - Used to display information about the available contexts in your Kubernetes configuration